troy236/SonicSuperstars-Mods/README.md

 With the default the minimum speed is 30 as shown on Speed Tracker even if you were moving slower than that at the start of the glide

+# Player Warp
+Adds the ability to warp to a custom position or cycle through available checkpoints with a button combo

+Modify `PlayerWarpConfig.txt` to configure

+Default button combo is ZL,ZR,RUp

 # Press Factory Disable Drone
 Disables the Drone.
 It will only follow you and not charge up